Saturday, June 23, 2012

 1975: The U.S. attorney in Newark, New Jersey indicted 19 music business executives, including Arista CEO Clive Davis, on income tax evasion and payola.

-1977: The Jacksons owned the #1 U.K. song with "Show You the Way To Go".
+1977: The Jacksons owned the #1 U.K. song with "Show You The Way To Go".

 1978: If you were near England on this date, I hope you went to the concert at Knebworth Park.
 Jefferson Starship, Genesis, Tom Petty and the Heartbreakers, the Atlanta Rhythm Section, Jeff Beck and Devo performed.